Rates of convergence for multivariate normal approximation with applications to dense graphs and doubly indexed permutation statistics: Main results

 \end{theorem}

-As usual, we can upper bound $\Var \IE^W(\cdot)$ by $\Var\IE^{\mathcal{F}}(\cdot)$ for any $\sigma$-algebra $\mathcal{F}\supset \sigma(W)$.
+As usual, we can upper bound $\Var\IE^W(\cdot)$ by $\Var\IE^{\mathcal{F}}(\cdot)$ for any $\sigma$-algebra $\mathcal {F}\supset \sigma(W)$.
 This is a standard trick in Stein's method and will be used in the applications without further mention.

-Note that, if $(W,W',G)$ is a $d$-dimensional Stein coupling and $A$ is a $m\times d$ matrix, $m\geq 1$, then $(AW,AW',AG)$ is an $m$-dimensional Stein coupling.
+Note that, if $(W,W',G)$ is a $d$-dimensional Stein coupling and $A$ is a $m\times d$ matrix, $m\geq1$, then $(AW,AW',AG)$ is an $m$-dimensional Stein coupling.
 In this light, assuming that $\Cov(W) = \Id_d$ is a matter of convenience rather than a real restriction.
-Note however, that the dependence on the dimension will be affected.
-If $A$ is a $d\times d$ matrix, denote by $\norm{A}_2$ its operator norm with respect to the Euclidean norm and denote by $\norm{A}_{\infty}$ its element-wise supremum norm.
-Noticing that $d_c$ is invariant under linear transformations, we have the following immediate consequence of Theorem~\ref{thm1}.
+If $A$ is a $d\times d$ matrix, denote by $\llVert A\rrVert _2$ its operator norm with respect to the Euclidean norm.
+Noticing that $d_c$ is invariant under linear transformations, we have the following consequence of Theorem~\ref{thm1}.